 What Do Artist Jobs Pay?

-Artist salaries vary depending on the type of artwork, skill level, location, and company that one is working for.
-According to ZipRecruiter, the average annual salary of an artist in the United States is $44,898.
-Some artists can earn as low as $15,500 and as high as $59,500.
+Artist salaries vary depending on the type of artwork, skill level, location, and organization that one is working for.
+According to ZipRecruiter, the average annual salary of an artist in the United States is $42,061, with some artists earning as low as $26,000 and as high as $52,999.
+Some of the highest-paying art jobs in the US include videographer, makeup artist, and interior designer.

-What Skills Do You Need to Land an Artist Job?
+What Skills Do You Need to Land Well Paying Art Jobs?

-Many artists’ jobs involve design of some kind.
+Many of the best-paying art careers involve design of some kind.
 Sometimes that’s designing typography, art, sculpture, buildings, or room interiors.
 Being able to conceptualize, sketch, and create something from nothing by harnessing technical knowledge and creativity is important when working in an artistic field.

 Having a broad vision of the project at hand and how it will culminate allows artists to work effectively towards a goal or deadline or particular look.
 This will look a little different in each creative field.

-For songwriters and composers, this involves thinking about all of the instruments that will be involved in a song.
+For songwriters and composers, this involves thinking about how different instruments will be involved in a song.
 For actors, this involves knowing how the entire scene will unfold and how to interact with fellow actors in the scene.
 For graphic designers, understanding the brand will help them to create new pieces and projects that relate to it.

 Artists work with specific deadlines to ensure they offer their clients or audience an exhilarating experience.
 As a makeup artist performing art in different clients’ homes, you have to get there on time and execute your duties in the agreed period of time.
 If you are a musician, working on an album demands you complete the number of songs within a set timeframe.

 Each piece of artwork starts with a concept, so you need concept development skills to create exceptional projects.
-Whether you are a tattoo artist or a musician, you will draw a concept from life’s happenings or something that your clients can relate to.
+Whether you are a tattoo artist or a musician, you will draw a concept from the world around you or by working with your client.
 Then build your work around it until it is complete.
 Simply put, the concept is the first step towards any work of art.

-What Education Do You Need to Get an Artist Job?
+What Education Do You Need to Get High Paying Art Jobs?

-Most artist jobs don’t require a college education.
-Instead, your creative skills and practice help you advance in your art career.
-However, some level of education is necessary.
+Some level of education is necessary for almost all of the best paying art jobs.
 For example, studying music in high school will help you gain the basic knowledge required to play an instrument, compose songs, or perform a concert.

 If you want to be a fashion designer, you may begin with vocational training to kickstart your profession in fashion design.
 Then advance your studies later in life to enhance your skills in creating exceptional garments.